What are VPN protocols? Why do people get so excited about the differences?

 As a general rule of thumb, however, OpenVPN and WireGuard are my top recommendations for VPN protocols.
 They are secure, fast, trustworthy, open source, and audited.

-In terms of performance, all of the fastest VPNs we have tested were using the WireGuard protocol.
-While you can still get 200+ Mbps with OpenVPN, WireGuard remains the top performer by a long shot.
+In terms of performance, all of the fastest VPNs we have tested were using the WireGuard VPN protocol.
+While you can still get better than average speeds with OpenVPN, the WireGuard VPN protocol remains the top performer by a long shot.

-This VPN protocols guide is meant to serve as a basic overview of the main VPN protocols in use today: OpenVPN, WireGuard, L2TP/IPSec, IKEv2/IPSec, PPTP, and SSTP.
+This best VPN protocol guide is meant to serve as a basic overview of the main VPN protocols in use today: OpenVPN, WireGuard, L2TP/IPSec, IKEv2/IPSec, PPTP, and SSTP.

 For more in-depth information on each protocol, you can examine references from the respective developers.

-This guide will continue to be updated as development continues with these different VPN protocols.
+We will continue to update this guide as development continues with these different VPN protocols.